DRosenman/customRfunctions/README.md

 Combining Columns
 -----------------

-The following function, **column\_concat** let's you combine two columns of srins into a single column.
+The following function, **column\_concat** lets you combines multiple columns of strings into a single column.
 It returns the original columns from the dataframe plus the combined column.

 ### parameters

 -   df is the dataframe
--   col1 is the name of the first column to be combined
--   col2 is the name of the second column to be combined
+-   ... the column names of the columns that will be combined.
 -   colname is the name of the output column
 -   sep is the character that will separate the combined column strings

 ### returns

-A dataframe with the first column, 'colname', being a combination of two columns seperated by "sep".
-If the values in each column for a row are NA, the output for that row in 'colname' will be NA.
-If one but not both of the values of the combined columns in a row is NA, NA will be removed
+A dataframe with the first column, "col", being a combination of the column ... separated by "sep" (default ",").
+Note: If the values in each column for a row are NA, the output for that row in 'col' will be NA.
+If one or more, but not all, values of the combined columns in a row are NA, all NA's will be remove in 'col' for that row.

 ### required packages